l-Luna/AltSidesHelper/DOCUMENTATION.md

 Here's the full list of attributes that are already functional that you can set in the A-Side meta, for each side:
  - `Map`: The ID of the map to be used - the map's path from `Maps/` minus `.bin`.
  - `Preset`: One of `a-side`, `b-side`, `c-side`, and `d-side`, `none` (default), or unset.
 Setting this overrides all attributes minus `Map` to follow that particular side, with `d-side` using assets provided by AltSidesHelper.
 You can leave this unset (or set to `none`) to set all values manually.
 These values are listed for each attribute.
  - `UnlockMode`: Decides when the alt-side should be available for selection.
-One of `consecutively` (default), which unlocks this alt-side after the previous mode; `always`, which makes this alt-side always available (if the A-Side is unlocked); `triggered`, which makes this alt-side hidden until it's unlocked by an `Alt-side Cassette` or `Alt-side Unlock Trigger`; or `with_previous`, which unlocks this alt-side when the previous one is unlocked.
+One of `consecutively` (default), which unlocks this alt-side after the previous mode; `always`, which makes this alt-side always available (if the A-Side is unlocked); `triggered`, which makes this alt-side hidden until it's unlocked by an `Alt-side Cassette` or `Alt-side Unlock Trigger`; `with_previous`, which unlocks this alt-side when the previous one is unlocked; or `c_sides_unlocked`, which unlockes this alt-side when C-Sides are unlocked for that save file.
  - `Label`: The dialog key of text that appears when this side is selected.
 (A-Side is `OVERWORLD_NORMAL`, B-Side is `OVERWORLD_REMIX`, C-Side is `OVERWORLD_REMIX2`, D-Side is `leppa_AltSidesHelper_overworld_remix3`.)
  - `Icon`: The image to be displayed on the chapter select panel for that side. (`menu/play`, `menu/remix`, `menu/rmx2`, `menu/leppa/AltSidesHelper/rmx3`)
  - `DeathsIcon`: The image to be used for the deaths counter. (`collectables/skullBlue`, `collectables/skullRed`, `collectables/skullGold`, `collectables/skullGold`)